GowthamBabu2074/Pharmacy_Demand_Forecasting_LMC/README.md

 Final Thanks to Lakshmi Medical Corporation, Ongole, Andhra Pradesh, INDIA for trusting us and giving their shop data for our project.

 NOTE:-
-Since, this being a company data, any type data is not inculded for security purposes.
+Since, this being a company data, any type of analysis, forecasted model are not inculded for security purposes.
+Hope you understand 🙂🙂
+You can connect with me through LinkedIn for more details about project.